 The tradition began in the Edo period when royalties started visiting certain areas of Japan just for the purpose of enjoying the autumn leaves.
 I could see why, because the leaves have changed into its beautiful fall colors – Ginko trees turn brilliant yellow, Maple trees turn vibrant red, and other trees turn various shades of brown while some remained green.
 It makes for a warm blend of colors that is very pleasing to the eye.

 I’m convinced Japan is the most beautiful country in the world.
 They’ve got something for every season – Sakura in the spring, beautiful snowy mountains in Hokkaido (which I’ve yet to visit), amazing diving in Okinawa (still on my bucket list) and Momijigari in the fall.

-When is the best time to see the autumn leaves?
+When is the best time to see the autumn leaves in 2019?

-The best time for Momijigari is of course during autumn, which ranges from late October to late November.
-Much like Sakura flowers, the Autumn leaves peak time varies depending on where in Japan you are going, and they can be quite elusive.
+The best time for Momijigari is of course during Autumn, which ranges from late October to late November in Japan.
+Much like the Sakura season, the Autumn leaves peak time varies depending on where in Japan you are going, so they can be quite elusive.

-To get an idea of the peak Autumn colors, you can read this Autumn Color Report, which is updated annually with predictions.
+To get an idea of the peak Autumn colors you can read this Autumn Color 2019 Report, which is updated annually with predictions.
 The general rule of thumb is that the leaves start turning colors when the temperature drops below 8C.

 The photos below were taken from 26-28 November 2017 when the daily temperature at the time was around 8-10C.
 We really lucked out with our trip.
 Had we come a week before, the leaf colors would not have been so vibrant and if we came a week later, most of the red maple leaves would have fallen off.